Epiphone LP Special II Review

 This is a very basic guitar with basic features – ideal for beginners.
 One of my students has this guitar and for them at their stage it’s all they need.
 This combination of features is one of the best choices for a beginner as you won’t have to worry about multiple tone/volume controls or tremolo bridges.
 The guitar’s humbucker pickups make this an excellent choice for beginners wanting to learn rock or metal.

 The bolt-on neck is only found on budget guitars as higher priced Les Paul guitars use a neck-through setup.
-For a beginner this doesn’t matter as it simply means you will pay a lower price.
-For a beginner there’s no advantage to paying extra for a neck-through guitar.
+For a beginner, this doesn’t matter as it simply means you will pay a lower price.
+For a beginner, there’s no advantage to paying extra for a neck-through guitar.

 Ease of use

-As a guitar teacher I know that beginners almost never touch the tone controls and often completely forget to think about pickup selection.
-This means that the three way switch and one tone, one volume controls are an ideal setup.
+As a guitar teacher, I know that beginners almost never touch the tone controls and often completely forget to think about pickup selection.
+This means that the three-way switch and one tone, one volume controls are an ideal setup.
 I highly recommend this type of guitar for beginners due to the simple setup.
-As a beginner you want to focus on your technique and skills rather than concern yourself over pickup selection or tone adjustment.
+As a beginner, you want to focus on your technique and skills rather than concern yourself over pickup selection or tone adjustment.

 The guitar feels very good and the body doesn’t feel bulky like an expensive Les Paul and achieves a similar look.
 Having the flat body makes it an excellent choice for children as they will find it easier to reach over the body and see over the neck.
-So for younger beginners the LP Special II is extremely easy to play when seated or standing.
+So for younger beginners, the LP Special II is extremely easy to play when seated or standing.

-With electric guitars it’s the pickups that have the biggest impact on tone.
+With electric guitars, it’s the pickups that have the biggest impact on tone.
 Budget range guitars will have inexpensive pickups and sometimes they can sound pretty nasty.
 The humbuckers in the Epiphone LP Special II sound great given the price.
 The quality of the pickups would have to be one of the best I’ve heard for a beginner guitar.
 The noise is very low (usual for humbuckers) and they react very well to high gain settings.
 Most beginners will want to play this type of guitar for rock or metal and my student is thrilled with the tone it produces.

-The quality of the pickups are good enough that most beginners will never feel the need to upgrade them.
+The quality of the pickups is good enough that most beginners will never feel the need to upgrade them.
 By the time you develop to the point where you start to hear the difference in quality between different pickups, you will probably want a different guitar anyway.
 So this is definitely a safe choice for beginners that will last a long time.
 In other words – you’re not going to outgrow the sound of this guitar any time soon.